Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability CVE-2025-62375 affects go-witness versions 0.8.6 and earlier and witness versions 0.9.2 and earlier, specifically impacting their AWS attestor functionality.
-The vulnerability was discovered and disclosed on October 15, 2025, affecting the AWS EC2 instance identity document verification process.
-The affected software components are Go modules used for generating attestations (NVD, GitHub Advisory).
+CVE-2025-62375 affects go-witness versions 0.8.6 and earlier and witness versions 0.9.2 and earlier.
+The vulnerability was discovered and disclosed on October 15, 2025, impacting the AWS attestor component which improperly verifies AWS EC2 instance identity documents (NVD, GitHub Advisory).

 The vulnerability has been patched in go-witness version 0.9.1 and witness version 0.10.1.
-For users unable to upgrade immediately, a workaround is available: manually verify the included identity document, signature, and public key with standard tools (such as openssl) following AWS's verification guidance, or disable the use of the AWS attestor until upgraded (GitHub Advisory).
+As a workaround, users can manually verify the included identity document, signature, and public key with standard tools (like openssl) following AWS's verification guidance, or disable use of the AWS attestor until upgraded (NVD).

 Source: This report was generated using AI